What We Do

 NCCP has had the privilege of supporting students in North Chicago Community Unit School District 187 since 2008.
-NCCP started as a bold and well-intentioned idea and has since evolved into a vibrant organization that employs close to 40 employees.
+NCCP started as a bold and inventive idea and has since evolved into a vibrant organization that employs close to 40 employees.
 With the help of thousands of volunteers, NCCP provides programs and services in all of North Chicago’s traditional public schools through our unique “community school model.”

 Community schools focus on the whole child by providing resources to support academics, health and social services, allowing youth and community development to occur.
 This is accomplished through community engagement, which in turn leads to improved student learning, stronger families and healthier communities.
 Schools become the centers of their community and are open to everyone – during the day, evenings and weekends.